Chemistry: Biochemistry

 Why Choose Biochemistry?

-As a major in Biochemistry at SRU, you'll take coursework designed to strengthen your understanding of organic, inorganic, analytical, physical, and biochemistry.
+As a Chemistry major with a concentration in Biochemistry at SRU, you'll take coursework designed to strengthen your understanding of organic, inorganic, analytical, physical, and biochemistry.

 You'll take lecture and laboratory courses in modern facilities with small class sizes taught by faculty who are committed to individualized interaction.
 You'll conduct experiments that will give you experience with current synthetic and analytical techniques as well as opportunities to use a wide variety of instruments.
 Upon graduation, you'll be prepared for further postgraduate education and careers in industry, government, medicine and education.

-The Biochemistry program at SRU will provide you with a strong background in chemistry as a result of the following:
+The Biochemistry concentration will align with the Chemistry major to provide you with a strong background in the field as a result of the following:

 The Chemistry program at Slippery Rock University is certified by the American Chemical Society (ACS).